awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 ## Step 5: Next steps<a name="gs-tutorial-next-steps"></a>

 Go to the next step if you would like to delete the basic infrastructure for automatic scaling that you just created\.
 Otherwise, you can use this infrastructure as your base and try one or more of the following:
++ Learn how to connect to your Linux instance\.
+For more information, see [Connect to your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Manually scale your Auto Scaling group\.
 For more information, see [Manual scaling](as-manual-scaling.md)\.
 + Learn how to automatically scale where there are changes in resource utilization\.
 If the load increases, your Auto Scaling group can scale out \(add instances\) to handle the demand\.
 For more information, see [Target tracking scaling policies](as-scaling-target-tracking.md)\.
 + Configure an SNS notification to notify you whenever your Auto Scaling group launches or terminates instances\.
 For more information, see [Monitoring with Amazon SNS notifications](ASGettingNotifications.md)\.